Last Updated on

 As a result, a lot of vegans, myself included, stopped buying it and went for oat milk instead (or whichever one is cheapest).

 Cool, cool, cool.

-Except it turns out that cow’s milk is still worse than dairy milk.
+Except it turns out that cow’s milk is still worse than almond milk.
 It takes 30 gallons of water to produce a glass of cow milk and only 24 gallons to produce a glass of almond milk.

 46% or so of plastic debris in the ocean is from fishing equipment.
 Put that in your plastic straw and smoke it.

 There’s also pollution from the vehicles used to transport animals, as well as vast quantities of manure that runs into waterways and pollutes river systems.

 (Very) basically, the poo runs into the river and fills the water with nitrogen which makes everything grow like mad, but then there’s no room for oxygen so all the fish die.

 Something like that.
 Here’s a link.

 Ah, palm oil, the plastic straws of deforestation.